SunHaozhe/OmniPrint/omniprint/prepare_fonts/README.md

 ### What to do

-With linux/MacOS system, the simplest to do is
+On linux/MacOS system, the simplest to do is

 ```zsh
 ./pipeline.sh
 ```

-Otherwise, sequentially run the following commands:
+Alternatively, sequentially run the following commands:

 ```zsh
 python3 download_fonts.py